Adult Learner Handbook

 2

 Scholarships are awarded by private donors and colleges and are not repaid.
-Ask your college about scholarships they offer and see ScholarshipQuest at EducationQuest.org for a list of free scholarship search sites.
+Ask your college about scholarships they offer and see the Pay for College section at EducationQuest.org for a list of free scholarship search sites.
 Grants* are based on financial need and you don’t repay them.
 They include: • Pell Grant • Supplemental Educational Opportunity Grant (SEOG) • Nebraska State Opportunity Grant • College-based grants Work-Study* is also based on financial need and provides part-time campus-based employment to help pay for college expenses.
 Loans* are a type of financial aid you must repay.
 The college will determine which loans you qualify to receive.
 Repayment will begin six months after you graduate.
 They include: • Direct Subsidized Loan: Government pays interest while you’re in school. • Direct Unsubsidized Loan: You pay all the interest. • Direct Grad PLUS Loan: For graduate students, you pay all interest.

 3